Why, When and How to Use L1 in the Classroom

 Set rules for using L1 in class - even if it's at a signal from you.
 For example, to prepare for a task, students have 2 minutes to discuss organisation and procedure in small groups.

-Having rules and expectations are crucial.
-It could be rather disruptive if you suddenly announce in the middle of a lesson that it's OK to use L1, with no other information given.
+Having rules and expectations is crucial.
+It could be rather disruptive if you suddenly announce in the middle of a lesson that it's OK to use L1 without providing any other information.

 Vocabulary exchange

-When you introduce new vocabulary, ask students to teach you how to say and use the item in their L1.
+When introducing new vocabulary, ask students to teach you how to say and use the item in their L1.
 You could also ask them if there are any similar items, local alternatives, or interesting knowledge that's also local to their culture.

 Compare grammar